Lila Kedrova

-Life and career
+Early life

-Yelizaveta Nikolayevna Kedrova was born in Saint Petersburg, Russia Empire.
-Her parents were Russian opera singers.
+Yelizaveta Nikolayevna Kedrova was born in Saint Petersburg, Russia.
+During her life, her birth date was often reported as 9 October 1918.
+However, her gravestone gives her birth date 9 October 1909.

+Kedorva was the youngest of three children born to opera singer parents.
 Her father, Nikolay Kedrov Sr. (1871–1940), was a singer and composer, a creator of the first Russian male quartet to perform liturgical chants.
-Her mother, Sofia Gladkaya (ru: Софья Николаевна Гладкая), was a singer at the Mariinsky Theatre and a teacher at the Conservatoire de Paris.
-She had two siblings.
-Her brother, Nikolay Kedrov Jr. (c.
-1904–1981), was a Russian singer and composer of liturgical music.
-Her sister, Irene Kedroff (Irina Nikolayevna Kedrova), was a soprano.
+Her mother, Sofia Gladkaya (1874–1965), was a singer at the Mariinsky Theatre and a teacher at the Conservatoire de Paris.
+Her brother, Nikolay Kedrov Jr. (died 1981), was a Russian singer and composer of liturgical music.
+Her sister, Irene Kedroff (Irina Nikolayevna Kedrova; died 1989), was a soprano.